 The South Georgia springtime bursts forth each year with a stunning display of Bradford pear, Dogwood, and Tulip trees.
-Later the Magnolia trees will contribute their sweet blossoms to the seemingly endless array of flora and fauna that seems always blossoming.
+Later the Magnolia trees will contribute their sweet blossoms to the seemingly endless array of flora and fauna that seems always blossoming or nearly in bloom.
 The proud and elegant traditions of the area are seen in the stunning Victorian-style homes of nearby Americus.
 A few miles further down the road in Plains, Georgia, the Jimmy Carter National Historic Site is a testament to the will and determination of one man who saw no limit to what he could achieve.

 Within all of this at Andersonville, there is an open field that seems to blend in with the overall tranquility of the rolling landscape, while nearby, a seemingly endless progression of simple white crosses hold forever the names of the thousands of men who died in this place.

 Andersonville stockade was erected towards the end of the Civil War to house a sudden glut of Union prisoners of war after the prison exchange system had broken down.
 It had been the tradition during this war and during most wars fought prior to this, for both sides of the battle to meet and exchange the prisoners they had taken.
 But through a proclamation issued by the North’s own General Ulysses S. Grant, this system was no longer to be honored.
 Suddenly the South had to find a place for thousands of prisoners taken on the battlefield.

 At this time the South had been devastated by the war.
 With its transportation lines destroyed and its infrastructure weakened, there was hunger and need among even its own troops.
 Most able-bodied men had been sent to the front to fight and it is unlikely that the Confederate forces had the manpower or the resources to accommodate this sudden influx of prisoners.